Weed Management

 Lygus Bug

 Three species of caragana or blister beetle will attack faba beans.
 Blister beetles often attack faba beans in swarms, but generally in small patches within the field.
 They usually do not feed for very long before moving elsewhere.
-Therefore, control measures are difficult to employ and there are no established action thresholds for faba beans.
+Therefore, control measures are difficult to implement, and no established action thresholds exist for faba beans.

 Leafhopper